Areas of Expertise

 Ph.D: Arizona State University (1970)

 My laboratory is using electrophysiology, membrane vesicle techniques, cell culture, dissociated tissue cell suspensions, and molecular biology to investigate the physiology of molecular transport by epithelial cell membranes of fish and crustacean gastrointestinal and renal organs.
 Over the past 25 years we have used a variety of experimental techniques to investigate membrane transport processes in the crustacean gastrointestinal tract and antennal glands for nutrients, ions, and heavy metals.
-For the past 12 years, we have investigated the mechanisms of sugar, amino acid, and vitamin transport in the fish intestine as a scientific cooperative exchange program with the University of Lecce, Italy.
+In the past, we have investigated the mechanisms of sugar, amino acid, and vitamin transport in the fish intestine as a scientific cooperative exchange program with the University of Lecce, Italy.
 Recently we have focused our work on investigating ion transport processes of crustacean epithelial cells and have discovered a novel 2Na+/1H+ transport protein in crustacean cell membranes which significantly differs physiologically from its mammalian counterpart.
 We are currently investigating this interesting invertebrate protein with molecular biology techniques which will allow us to identify the gene that codes for the protein and compare it to the DNA sequences responsible for analogous proteins in vertebrates.
 In addition, we have recently shown that this transporter is involved in heavy metal uptake from the environment and are currently investigating the interaction of this carrier system with epithelial detoxification processes for a variety of heavy metals.
+Our most recent research direction is to study how ocean acidification, from climate change, affects calcium uptake from seawater and freshwater by animals with a calcium carbonate skeleton.
+Our hypothesis is that increased protons compete with calcium ions in solution and prevent their uptake into animal tissues, slowing the transfer of calcium to sites of skeletal formation and increasing mortality as a result.

 Recipient of The John A. Delaney Endowed Presidential Professorship (2008-2011)